NullifyDev/Sphere/README.md

     outln "[terminal]: " hello
     outln "[$user]: give me $$5" // you can get "$" by doing "$$"

-    /* placing objects or expressions in "(" and ")" concatonates the end result of the object or expression */ outln "[terminal]: ok $(user)!"
+    /* placing objects or expressions in "(" and ")" concatenates the end result of the object or expression */ outln "[terminal]: ok $(user)!"
     ret 0